vdjserver/adc-api-js-tapis/perf/README.md

 ## Rearrangement entry point

-### Normal queries

 To run a single query JSON:

 ```
 curl --data @filename.json https://vdjserver.org/airr/v1/rearrangement
 ```

-To run the python scripts, you might want to use the `airrc/airr-standards` docker image which has the latest AIRR tools.
+To run the python scripts, you might want to use the `airrc/airr-standards` docker image which has the latest AIRR tools and dependencies already installed.

 ```
 docker run -v $PWD:/work -it airrc/airr-standards bash
 cd /work
 python3 script.py
 ```

+### Normal queries

 * `rearrangements_single_repertoire.json`: Get rearrangements for a `repertoire_id`.
 Actually this will only get the first 1000 rearrangements.